StanfordASL/robotics_seminar/index.md

 The seminar is open to Stanford faculty, students, and sponsors.

+All publically available past seminar recordings can be viewed on our [YouTube Playlist](https://www.youtube.com/playlist?list=PLoROMvodv4rMeercb-kvGLUrOq4HR6BZD).

 ## Get Email Notifications
 Sign up for the mailing list: [Click here](https://mailman.stanford.edu/mailman/listinfo/stanfordrobotics)!